Rigellute/spotify-tui/README.md

 You need to have the official Spotify app open in order to play songs, but you can control all your devices with this app.

+If you want to play tracks, Spotify requires that you have a Premium account.

 ## Libraries used

 - [tui-rs](https://github.com/fdehau/tui-rs)